 (NOTE: the text in the database is based on information from past heritage studies which now form reference documents at clause 22.02 of the Yarra Planning Scheme.
 To ensure accuracy, the information within the studies should be relied upon.
 In the event of any inconsistencies, the information in the studies prevail over that in the database).

 Many properties in Yarra are subject to the Heritage Overlay.
-To find out whether your site is subject to a Heritage Overlay you can obtain planning information from the Department of Sustainability and Environment's website or by calling Council on 9205 5373.
+To find out whether your site is subject to a Heritage Overlay you can obtain planning information from the Department of Environment and Primary Industries website or by calling Council on 9205 5373.

 Heritage Overlays help to protect heritage properties by triggering a requirement for a planning application.

 The Heritage Overlay provisions are set out in Clause 43.01 within all Victorian Planning Schemes.
 A local schedule to the Heritage Overlay lists the properties affected by the Heritage Overlay within Yarra and any additional controls which may apply to the particular site.
 Clause 43.01 can be viewed on the Department of Transport, Planning and Local Infrastructure website.

 The Heritage Overlay aims to: